jackyxhb/JackLimited/README.md

 - Builds and tests all .NET 8.0 projects.
 - Installs Node 22, lints, runs Vitest unit tests, and builds the frontend.
-- Builds the Docker image (using Ubuntu-based .NET 8.0 images) to ensure containerization stays healthy.
+- Builds the Docker image (using Ubuntu-based .NET 8.0 and Node.js slim images) to ensure containerization stays healthy.
 - Scans the Docker image for HIGH and CRITICAL vulnerabilities using Trivy; fails the build if any are found.
 - On pushes to `main`, logs into Docker Hub (using `DOCKERHUB_USERNAME`/`DOCKERHUB_TOKEN` repo secrets) and pushes `jackyxhb/jacklimited` tagged with the commit SHA and the semantic version from `VERSION`.
-- Creates a Git tag (e.g., `v1.0.5`) on the successful commit.
+- Creates a Git tag (e.g., `v1.1.0`) on the successful commit.
 - Once the pushes succeed, the workflow bumps `VERSION` (patch by default) and commits the change with `[skip ci]` so the automation does not loop.

 ## Architecture Decision Records